dwhall/HeyMac/docs/HeyMacFrame.rst

 ~~~~~~~~~~~~~~~~~~~

 When the PID field specifies HeyMac and the Fctl's X bit is set (1b1),
-the remaining bits in Fctl specify the Extended Frame Id
+the remaining bits in Fctl specify the Extended Frame ID
 and the remaining bits in the frame are specific to the Etended Frame type.

 Extended Frame structure: